nui/nmk-vendor/README.md

-# nmkpkg
+# nmk-vender

-Compile tmux and zsh in docker container
+Vendoring tmux and zsh for nmk.